bamboothemes/medica-documentation/user/pages/02.display/02.front-page/02.three-blocks/docs.md

 #### What is this?
 The three items that sit beneath the slideshow on the Medica frontpage is an instance of the Zentools2 module displaying items in a grid published to the grid1 position.

+**Please note that when adding new content to this area, you may run into a Joomla menu itemid issue.
+This issue can be seen when items are clicked on, the url changes in the browser window however the website appears to load the front page.
+If you are experiencing this issue please visit this tutorial on fixing the <a href="http://www.joomlabamboo.com/blog/how-to-joomla/how-to-avoid-the-joomla-menu-itemid-issue">Joomla menu item id issue</a>.**

 ![Zentools grid](/images/frontpage/three-items.jpg)

 The layout items being used are: